 People become life coaches because they’re driven to help others.
 But life coaches are more than just good listeners and advisors — they’re entrepreneurs.
 When you start a coaching business, you become a marketer, a salesperson, a networker, and a leader.

 It might sound intimidating, but with the right training, tools, and experience, you can set yourself (and your life coaching business) up for success.

-Here are the 8 steps to build your life coaching business:
+8 steps to becoming life coaching and building your business:

 - What skills do you need to be a life coach?